 Visit the Ministry for Primary Industries website to find out about the regulations you need to comply with if you're making and selling food for fundraising, want to sell food at occasional events like markets and fairs, or are serving food as part of a club or society.

-If you are attending a temporary event, such as Christmas Parades, or the Central Districts Field days we recommend contacting us to discuss your plans with the Environmental Health Officer, if you are not a registered business we may ask you to apply for a food stall or Street user permit (274KB pdf), in some cases costs may apply.
+If you are attending a temporary event, such as Christmas Parades, or the Central Districts Field days we recommend contacting us to discuss your plans with the Environmental Health Officer, if you are not a registered business we may ask you to apply for a food stall or street user permit (PDF file, 273.7 KB), in some cases costs may apply.